Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-Landscape photographers also love their tripods, and OIS isn’t an important feature here (in fact, OIS should be OFF when using a tripod; the 16-80mm lens does this automatically).
+Landscape photographers also love their tripods, and OIS isn’t a necessary feature here (in fact, OIS should be OFF when using a tripod; the 16-80mm lens does this automatically).

 Why aren’t you using the X100V?
 Haha, kidding.

-Hopefully, this post helped you see the important differences of the Fujinon 16-55mm vs 16-80mm lenses from a practical perspective.
+Hopefully, this post helped you see the essential differences between the Fujinon 16-55mm vs. 16-80mm lenses from a practical perspective.
 I’m sorry/not sorry I didn’t include MTF charts and detailed pixel comparisons.

 I think that choosing the right lens for the job is more important than these things, although these things may be the job, as outlined above.
 All I’m saying is, don’t just go off the charts and numbers!
 It doesn’t make sense to take a Rolls Royce on a safari.
 Yeah, it’s nicer, but a dirty Land Cruiser is more practical.

-The 16-55mm f/2.8 is the clear choice for serious portrait photographers and landscape photographers.
+The 16-55mm f/2.8 is the clear choice for serious portrait and landscape photographers.

-The 16-80mm f/4 is an amazing alternative for documentary, travel, street, and casual photographers.
+The 16-80mm f/4 is a fantastic alternative for documentary, travel, street, and casual photographers.